apache/accumulo-website/_docs-2-0/troubleshooting/advanced.md

 Yes, you can recover them by running the LocalWALRecovery utility (not available in 1.8 and later) on each node that needs recovery performed.
-The utility will default to using the directory specified by `logger.dir.walog` in your configuration, or can be overriden by using the `--local-wal-directories` option on the tool.
+The utility will default to using the directory specified by `logger.dir.walog` in your configuration, or can be overridden by using the `--local-wal-directories` option on the tool.
 It can be invoked as follows:

     accumulo org.apache.accumulo.tserver.log.LocalWALRecovery